Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Factors Affecting Value of Healthcare Data

 Several initiatives are underway to support the seemless sharing, exchange, and reuse of healthcare data whether stored in electronic health records or measurment devices.
 The goal of these initiatives is  to improve the healthcare data in a way that it can be exchanged electronically and analyzed digitally.
 To attain this goal and to improve the management and organization of health care data, it needs to be structured based on operational electronic standards  such as FAIR principles that insures clinicians and professionals use suitable data for critical decision making.
+The ultimate determinant of healthcare data value is its power to inform decisions.
+Application and utility of healthcare data may vary from ongoing daily operating decisions of a hospital, to reducing time to develpe for new treatments and enhancing patient adherence to therapy.
+Once the data has utility  for multiple stake holders, it's use impliese risky and impactful decisions afeecting long-term strategy and operations, which make it more valuable.

 ## FAIR Principles